Say “Hello” to the ARAISA team. Do not hesitate to email or call us, we’d love to chat!

 Board of DIRECTORS

-ARAISA can count on an active Board of Directors.
-Elected every two years by ARAISA members, the Board of Directors is composed of 8 experts in the settlement and integration sector in the Atlantic region.
+ARAISA counts on a committed Board of Directors.
+Elected every two years by ARAISA members, our Board is composed of full member agency representatives who are experts in settlement and integration in the Atlantic region.

 Megan Morris has worked in the immigrant settlement sector for over fifteen years and is currently the Executive Director of the Association for New Canadians (ANC), a community-based, non-profit settlement agency in Newfoundland and Labrador.
 Megan worked with various federal government departments, and served as a political aide to a former Cabinet Minister.
 With a long interest in immigrant and refugee issues, she has served on various Boards, Committees and Working Groups including, for example, the Coordinating Committee on Newcomer Integration, ARAISA, the Atlantic Metropolis, the Performance Measurement Advisory Group and the Professional Development & Sector Coordination Working Group.